A Turnaround Case Study

 Anacomp had acquired Texas-based Graham Magnetics in 1994.
 Graham’s brands included Memorex and it was the world’s largest manufacturer of reel-to-reel tape.
 At the time of its acquisition, it was one of three companies dominating the enterprise magnetic data tape industry.

-The other two were 3M and German chemical company BASF, each with far more strength than Anacomp.
+The other two were 3M and German chemical company BASF, each with far more financial strength than Anacomp.
 Each competitor managed its magnetic tape business as a cash cow.
 The Graham acquisition was poorly planned, one made without foresight into the rapid changes under way as data storage switched from analog to digital formats.

 A new team tackles the problem